 - The relaxed, playful, non-performance-oriented classroom setting respects and supports the unique learning styles, developmental levels, and temperaments of all participants, creating a strong sense of community.

-- Families receive a new audio recording each semester along with an illustrated songbook that’s filled with music-making ideas for spontaneous music play beyond the weekly classes.
+- Each semester families receive a new CD and a digital access code, along with an illustrated songbook that’s filled with music-making ideas for spontaneous music play beyond the weekly classes.